 • Policy 3: Someone Needs to Be Accountable

 Each STR must designate someone who can answer the phone within 20 minutes and be onsite within 60 minutes, 24 hours a day, should something come up.
+This can also become a standard definition for "hosted."

 • Policy 4: Disallow Hosting Too Many People